 - SI Active Card.
 Holds 128, but get this: when the SI stations are suitably enabled, it registers within half a metre!
 No more fumbling for the hole!
 Fly by at 100mph.
 Or on your bike without stopping.
 Can be used with "ordinary" SI stations in the usual way.
 Has a battery, at present replacement requires sending back to the manufacturer, but when flat it still works by putting in the hole. $135.

 BEFORE BUYING, ASK YOUR CLUB HOW OFTEN YOU CAN USE AIR PUNCHING - IT CHEWS UP THE BATTERIES OF THE STATIONS!

 - Trade-ins: we'll give you $30 for a saleable Sport-Ident version 5 card, we put new straps on and sell them at just $35.
+Or trade your version 8 for $35 (we'll sell at $40).
 But if you're hoping to buy, these are not often available:-((

 - Security wrist line (elastic) for your SI card.
 Insure against dropping it, especially on the bike. $3.